DyrellC/iri_js_regression/README.md

 A series of regression tests for IRI written in JS.
 Utilizes Chai.

 ## Prerequisites
-This repository assumes that you are running node.js already.
+This repository assumes that you are running the latest version of node.js already.
 You will also need maven for the IRI.

 ### Installation
 Clone the repo